 You have two days from the purchase of a fresh turkey to get that bird in the oven!
 If you are starting with a fresh, or even a recently-thawed turkey, you may feel inclined to wash the meat before you begin your seasoning preparations.
 Resist the urge!

 “Washing raw meat and poultry can cause bacteria to splash and spread up to three feet away.
 Cooking (baking, broiling, frying, or grilling) meat and poultry to the right temperature kills any bacteria that may be present, so washing meat and poultry is not necessary.”
 (USDA)

 After handling your turkey, you also want to be sure to wash your hands and any utensils or plates that came into contact with the raw meat as these can serve as a source of cross-contamination.
-Using platters interchangeably is never a good idea as this can allow for transfer of pathogenic bacteria from the poultry to other dishes.
+Using platters interchangeably is never a good idea as this can allow for the transfer of pathogenic bacteria from the poultry to other dishes.
 So, after the turkey is in the oven, make sure to thoroughly clean your counters before moving on to the side dishes!

 If not properly maintained, cutting boards can harbor harmful bacteria.
 Cutting boards with nonporous surfaces, such as plastic, marble, glass, or pyro ceramic, are easier than wood to clean.
 The USDA Meat and Poultry Hotline recommends consumers use a nonporous surface for cutting raw meat and poultry.